Frequently Asked Questions

 What does 'free play' during Retreat Days look like?

-With a combined 7 years of experience working as dog daycare attendants, we are more than familiar with managing play in a pack of dogs.
+With a combined 8+ years of experience working as dog daycare attendants, we are more than familiar with managing play in a pack of dogs.
+All staff undergo an extensive training period in order to ensure they are comfortable monitoring and maintaining pack safety.
 All free play is fully supervised, and we are always sure to keep excitement and intensity of play at a low level.
 We run a tight ship during free play and don't allow things such as barking, jumping, humping, and any other kind of rough play.
 It is important to us that the dogs in our care are not only safe, but also learn proper play behaviours and manners that they can use when they are at home as well.

 What is your training methodology?